Eupatorium cannabinum: Toxicity

 Eupatorium cannabinum contains tumorigenic pyrrolizidine alkaloids.
 The alkaloids may be present in the plant material as their N-oxides.

-Pharmacology

-Chemistry and use in European folk medicine

-Eupatorium cannabinum is used in the European traditional medicine as anti-inflammatory agent for respiratory tract diseases, and several of its sesquiterpene lactone constituents were identified to have anti-inflammatory effect in isolated human neutrophils, with the anti-inflammatory action of the sesquiterpene lactone eupatoriopicrin being verified also in mouse peritonitis model.

-Use to stop bleeding in folk medicine of Sikkim
+Folk medicine

-E. cannabinum, known locally by the Nepali names of Banmara and Kalijhar, is used as a styptic in the traditional medicine of the Indian state of Sikkim in the Eastern Himalayas (to which the plant is not native, but an introduction).
+E. cannabinum, known locally by the Nepali names of Banmara and Kalijhar, is used as a styptic in the folk medicine of the Indian state of Sikkim in the Eastern Himalayas (to which the plant is not native, but an introduction).

 The leaves and tender stems are crushed fresh and the juice is applied to cuts and bruises.
 Sometimes, when the wound is large, the squeezed remains of the plant are placed over the wound in the form of a poultice.
 The bleeding stops immediately and the wound is protected from infection.